By Lindsay McKenna Gray, Mapping Team Lead

 The EM302 is used to collect seafloor bathymetry, seafloor backscatter, and water column backscatter.
 Backscatter represents the strength of the acoustic signal reflected from some target, whether that’s the seafloor or bubbles in the water column.
 The EM302 has separate transmit and receive transducers mounted on the hull of the ship.
 The sonar produces a swath of sound that can generate up to 864 soundings per ping.
 Computers are used to convert these signals into three-dimensional point clouds of individual bathymetric soundings of the seafloor.
 Watch-standers use sophisticated software to grid the point clouds, providing high-resolution visualizations of the seafloor.

-The Knudson Sub-Bottom Chirp profiler collects shallow seismic reflection profiles, like the one to the right.
+The Knudson Sub-Bottom Chirp profiler collects shallow seismic reflection profiles, like the one below.
 This is useful for mapping sediments and deposits below the seafloor.

 The four Simrad EK-60 sonars onboard provide calibrated water-column backscatter.
 The calibrated backscatter can be used in bubble detection and to map biomass in the water-column.
 In the depths that the Okeanos Explorer typically works, the 18kHz EK60 sonar is the only sonar that can provide single-point reflection seafloor.
 The other sonars use a higher frequency and the acoustic signal is attenuated before reaching the deep ocean seafloor.